vanruby/sewer/README.md

-sewer
+Sewer
 =====

-An experimental json generator that reuses cached fragments
+An experimental json encoder that reuses cached fragments